Fractals

 Newton's Method

 Another interesting fractal is that formed by using Newton's method to find the cube roots of 1 in the complex plane.
 The equation f(z) = z^3 - 1 for complex z has three solutions, the three cube roots of 1.
 We will start with any point in the complex plane and then we will use the Newton-Raphson technique to determine which of the three cube roots this technique converges to.
+You can see an interactive version of Newton's method fractal here.
+Again you can show the self-similarity by dragging a rectangle across any section of the graph you wish to enlarge.

 Some of the mathematics of this technique may be further studied in Example 2 of the link to a website on chaos.